 In the meantime, if you have comments or questions about this article or the series so far, the comments are open.

-(This is the first of a five-part series about SEO for local/small business blogs.)
+(This is the third of a five-part series about SEO for local/small business blogs.)

 (Stock images via Shutterstock.com.
 Used under license.)